Plastics: From cradle to grave and resurrection

 Call for posters

 Opportunities are available for a limited number of posters.
-Interested applicants should send an abstract of one A4 page or 300 words maximum, indicating title and authors, to email@example.com by Friday 10 May 2019 with the subject line “SCI-RSC Plastics, from Cradle to Grave and Resurrection – Poster Abstract”.
+Interested applicants should send an abstract of one A4 page or 300 words maximum, indicating title and authors, to email@example.com by Friday 31st May 2019 (deadline has been extended) with the subject line “SCI-RSC Plastics, from Cradle to Grave and Resurrection – Poster Abstract”.
 Selected poster presenters will be given the opportunity to give a 3-minute presentation.
 Prizes will be given for the best poster and presentation.

 Exhibition and Sponsorship opportunities